Chart Color Schemes

 South Bathurst is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-South Bathurst's dwelling structure, as per the latest Census evaluation, consisted of 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
-Home ownership in South Bathurst was at 31.7%, with mortgaged dwellings at 28.9% and rented dwellings at 39.3%.
+South Bathurst's dwelling structures, as per the latest Census, consisted of 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
+Home ownership in South Bathurst stood at 31.7%, with mortgaged dwellings at 28.9% and rented ones at 39.3%.
 The median monthly mortgage repayment was $1,394, below Non-Metro NSW's average of $1,733.
 Median weekly rent in South Bathurst was $310, compared to Non-Metro NSW's $315.
 Nationally, South Bathurst's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing